dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ### Immutable

-If an object is **immutable**, its state cannot be modified after creation.
+If an object is **immutable**, its value cannot be modified after creation.

 ### Mutable

-If an object is **mutable**, its state can be modified after creation.
+If an object is **mutable**, its value can be modified after creation.

 ### By Design: Immutability and Mutability in JavaScript

-In JavaScript, `strings` and `numbers` are _immutable by design_.
+In JavaScript, strings and number literals are _immutable by design_.
 This is easily understandable if we consider how we operate on them:

 ```js
 var str = 'Hello!';